uc-vision/vinebot-hardware/camera bar/Flash modules/readme.md

 R1 is required as a pull down, otherwise the arduino gate drive will be sensitive to noise.

 R2 is to keep gate drive current below 9A when operated at the original set voltage.
-The pulse duration is currently set to 2 ms, to ensure that the current limit of the TC4422 driver MOSFET isn't surpassed.
+The pulse duration is currently set to 2 ms, to ensure that the current limit of the TC4422 driver MOSFET isn't surpassed. > 2.2ms power will start to drawn straight from the power supply to power the LEDs, which require a current > 500 W.